DONBAS: Luhansk: Religious freedom survey, February 2022

 - and an increasing list of banned allegedly "extremist" books, including an edition of the Gospel of John originally published in 1820.

 ContextAmid heavy fighting, pro-Russian rebels seized parts of Ukraine's Luhansk Region in March 2014.
 In April the rebels proclaimed what they called the Luhansk People's Republic (LPR), which was not recognised by any United Nations (UN) member state until Russia recognised the LPR on 21 February 2022.
+Neither Ukraine nor the overwhelming majority of other UN member states recognise the LPR.
 Fighting with Ukrainian government forces continues, and the LPR rebel administration in February 2022 controls about a third of Ukraine's Luhansk Region.

 Different pro-Russian rebels in adjoining Ukrainian territory also seized parts of Ukraine's Donetsk Region in April 2014.
 They proclaimed what they called the Donetsk People's Republic (DPR), and fighting with Ukrainian government forces continues.
-The DPR was not recognised by any UN member state until Russia recognised it on 21 February 2022, and it currently controls nearly half of Ukraine's Donetsk Region.
+The DPR was not recognised by any UN member state until Russia recognised it on 21 February 2022.
+Neither Ukraine nor the overwhelming majority of other UN member states recognise the DPR.
+It currently (February 2022) controls nearly half of Ukraine's Donetsk Region.

 The size of population within the approximately one third of Ukraine's Luhansk Region controlled by LPR rebels is difficult to estimate, as many refugees have fled since 2014 to other parts of Ukraine and other countries.
 The Ukrainian government's Statistical Service estimates that in December 2021 over 2 million people lived in all of Luhansk Region, and rebels claimed in January 2020 to control nearly 1 and a half million people.
 Increasing fears in January and February 2022 of a further Russian invasion of Ukraine have caused even more people to flee from the region.